BRAIN INJURY ATTORNEYS IN NASHVILLE, TN

 How Much Does a Lawyer Cost?

-Our firm maintains the practice of only charging clients if they receive a considerable award or settlement.
+Our firm maintains the practice of charging clients only if they receive an award or settlement.
 This fee is usually a percentage of your final award.

 If you suffered a TBI and want to learn more about filing a lawsuit, do not hesitate to contact our Nashville office today.
-We are offering free consultations, at no cost and with no obligation.
+We offer free consultations with no obligation.